cdztt/monocraft-VSCodeColorTheme/README.md

 * [Markdown Syntax Reference](https://help.github.com/articles/markdown-basics/)

 **Enjoy!**-->
-## This is a customized color theme based on Monokai for VSCode.
+## This is a customized Monokai theme on top of the built-in monokai.